gboehl/econpizza/docs/the_yaml.rst

 .. code-block::

     # these are available during all three stages (decisions, distributions, equations)
-    definitions:
+    definitions: |
-        - from numpy import log, maximum
+        from jax.numpy import log, maximum
-        - from jax.experimental.host_callback import id_print as jax_print
+        from jax.experimental.host_callback import id_print as jax_print

-General definitions and imports.
+General definitions and imports (as above).
 These are available during all three stages (decisions, distributions, equations).

 .. code-block::